-The Increase In The Use of Herbal Medicine In Ghana Africa And The World Is Good – King of Herbal Medicine (NAABA) Dr Sheikh Amin Bonsu
+Increase In Use of Herbal Medicine In Ghana Africa, World

 Long before the introduction of scientific medical care by Europeans, African nationals including Ghanaians relied on traditional medicines for the cure and treatment of tropical ailments like malaria, headaches, stomach, skin diseases and many more.